-Center for Applied Research for Nonprofit Organizations
+Center of Applied Research for Nonprofit Organizations

 Linking OU-Tulsa’s research capabilities with area nonprofit groups to help those organizations better serve their clients and our community.